PaulRosset/InstAgolia/README.md

 - Launch container
   `docker run -d -p 3000:3000 instagolia:1.0`

+Finally, to trigger the pipeline, you need to hit the HTTP server at the desired endpoint:

+- `curl -X POST --data {} https://yoururl.com/`

 ## A little bit of configuration

 A bunch of env variables have to be provided in order to work: